Skip to content

 Question 1 of 10

-What is the correct past tense of the verb “ring”?
+According to the post, what is the simple past tense of the verb “ring”?

-Which sentence uses the correct past tense of “ring”?
+Which of the following sentences correctly uses the simple past tense of “ring”?

 Frequently Asked Questions